 FIRST LIBERTY IN SAIGON First Liberty in Saigon –

 I had been at Cam Ranh Bay for about 6 weeks when I got transferred to another boat crew in a division down south in the Delta.
-A Second Class Engineman (EN2) and I were given orders to Saigon and had to arrange our own follow on transportation.
+A Second Class Engineman (EN2) and I were given a ride to Saigon and told to arrange our own follow on transportation.

 We flew into Ton Son Nhut Air Base in Saigon and began to arrange our flight south.
 We found we had two choices.
 We could leave tomorrow morning, or the next flight headed south was in four days.
 Well, hell, it seems like neither of us were in any hurry to get to An Thoi, so we manifested on the later flight.